 An easy-to-make breakfast casserole loaded with Mexican sausage, corn, black beans, tomatoes and chilies, and bite-size pieces of corn tortillas.
-This Chorizo Corn Black Bean Mexican Breakfast Casserole is a hearty meal that would also make a great lunch or dinner.
+This Chorizo Corn Black Bean Mexican Breakfast Casserole recipe makes a hearty meal that would also make a great lunch or dinner.

 This post is sponsored by Iowa Corn.
 Last week I shared my adventures at the #IACornQuest.
 I’ve always loved eating fresh corn.
 Now, after spending time in Iowa, I understand the importance of corn not just as a food source, but also as livestock feed and ethanol fuel.

 Iowa farmers select their own seeds and sometimes choose GMO seeds that allow them to use less pesticides and weed killers.
 There’s a lot of misunderstanding about about GMOs.
 I learned a lot about them on this trip, and am excited about the difference they can make to solve the world food and environmental problems.

 Mexican Breakfast Casserole

 This week I’m sharing a new recipe that uses corn in two ways; frozen sweet corn, which is always in my freezer, as well as corn tortillas.
 The corn tortillas swell up and absorb the milk and eggs and give the casserole a great sliceable texture.

 This Mexican Breakfast Casserole is sort of like a crustless quiche.
 It slices well, and you can serve it in wedges.
 It also reheats well the next day.

 I baked it in my new Dutch Oven, but you could also bake it in a cast iron skillet, or a 9 x 9 baking pan.